alexghr/corepack.nix/README.md

 1.22.19
 ```

 Use these for one-off commands that you might need to run.
-This are fixed
+These are fixed
 versions of package managers and won't respect the `packageManager` field in
 `package.json`.